mattybigback/Linux-Bible/Chapters/access-control.md

 It is often neccesary to change the owner or permissions of a file or directory.

-Standard users cannot change the owner of a file, but they can change the group to any group that they are a member of.
+Standard users cannot change the owner of a file, but they can change the group of any file that they own to any group that they are a member of.

 ### Change owner
 The ```chown``` command (**CH**ange **OWN**er) chages the user, and optionally the group, that owns a file.